Massage Chairs and Pregnancy

 Since my days in chiropractic up to my current involvement in the massage chair marketplace, I have been asked questions often about whether massage is safe for use during pregnancy.
-In addition, people wonder whether chiropractic adjustments, licensed massage therapy, and use of massage chairs are recommended for pregnant women.
+In addition, people wonder whether chiropractic adjustments, licensed massage therapy, and the use of massage chairs are recommended for pregnant women.
 So can you use massage chairs while pregnant?

 My answer is always the same for all situations, and that is “Yes.”
 Of course, if there are unique concerns about the baby’s health or that of yourself, of course, it is prudent to check with your physician before embarking on a program of massage therapy.